Body

 Overview

 Randolph-Macon College offers faculty and staff access to network and internet resources through wireless or wired connections while on campus.
 Faculty and staff personal (non-college issued) computers connecting to the Randolph-Macon network must meet certain criteria before being allowed to access the network.
 This is done through a process is called "On-boarding".
-On-boarding is required for all employee personal (BYOD) computers for both wired and wireless use on R-MC.
+On-boarding is required for all employee personal (BYOD) computers for both wired and wireless use on RMC.
 Registrations are good for four years and must be renewed to obtain network access.
-Please see attached instructons for Windows and Apple operating systems.
+Please see attached instructions for Windows and Apple operating systems.

 A college-issued Windows device should NOT be on-boarded.
 Doing so will prevent it from accessing the network.
 All college-issued macbooks/iMacs are onboarded at deployment time with the end user for wired and wireless access.
 If a college-issued device is having trouble connecting to the network: Please submit a "fix network connection request" for resolution of the underlying connectivity issue.